 Much like more resilient activity in previous weak sister T-NOTE, the FRONT MONTH GILT FUTURE was only a bit back below 132.50-133.00 that seemed to point to a retest of the 131.00-.50 area (previously tested and held by the December contract in mid-September.)
-And even though 130.00-129.50 violated resistance is next lower support below, the recent rally puts the burden of proof back onto the bears.
+And while still holding the low end of that area for now, the tendencies in the other GLOBAL GOVVIES should continue to exert pressure.
+130.00-129.50 violated resistance from the rally back in the Spring remains the next support if